ontio/documentation/multichain/Tutorial_Case.md

 <br/>
 <br/>

-`config.json` specifies we are currently on the main chain.
+`config.json` specifies you are currently on the main chain.
 When executing cross-chain transaction, it specifies `--chain-id 1` ,`--fee 10000000000`,`--amount 150000000000`, which means transferring 150 `ong` to a side-chain whose ID is 1 and deduct 10 `ong` from the current chain

 <br/>